emma-ladouceur/conservation/about.md

 ## Current Research
 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/images/idiv logo.png){: .align-center}
-Check out my personal iDiv [profile](https://www.idiv.de/groups_and_people/employees/details/eshow/ladouceur_emma.html).
-In the [Biodiversity Synthesis Group](https://www.idiv.de/groups_and_people/core_groups/synthesis/research_areas.html) & [Physiological Diversity Lab](https://www.ufz.de/index.php?de=34230) I am focused on Community Assembly & The Functioning of Ecosystems [(CAFE)](https://onlinelibrary.wiley.com/doi/full/10.1111/ele.12895).
-We will be using datasets from long-term and [global experiments](http://www.nutnet.umn.edu/), collecting open source and donated data for meta-analyses, and developing new tools to lead the next generation of ecosystem-biodiversity interaction studies.
+I am based at [iDiv](https://www.idiv.de/groups_and_people/employees/details/eshow/ladouceur_emma.html) with guest status at [UFZ](https://www.ufz.de/index.php?en=45949).
+In the [Biodiversity Synthesis Group](https://www.idiv.de/groups_and_people/core_groups/synthesis/research_areas.html) & [Physiological Diversity Group](https://www.ufz.de/index.php?de=34230) I am focused on Community Assembly & The Functioning of Ecosystems [(CAFE)](https://onlinelibrary.wiley.com/doi/full/10.1111/ele.12895): the entire set of processes that affect ecosystem function.
+We will be using datasets from long-term and [global experiments](http://www.nutnet.umn.edu/),collecting open source and donated data for meta-analyses, and developing new tools to lead the next generation of ecosystem-biodiversity interaction studies.

 ## Background & Reviewer Statment
-I am a vegetation and seed ecologist interested in applied practical research, systematic decision making, and solutions to address the most pressing issues in restoration ecology, conservation biology and ecosystem function.
+I am a community, vegetation & seed ecologist interested in applied practical research, systematic decision making, and solutions to address the most pressing issues in restoration ecology, conservation biology and ecosystem function.

 I am formally trained in planning (urban & environmental), environmental management, ecology and conservation biology.
 I am able to peer review research articles surrounding any of these topics.
 Please see my Publications & CV in the navigation menu above for more details.
 Please see my review experience by clicking on my *Publons* profile in the menu to the left.